-If the handicap was self-inflicted, resulted from substance abuse, or occurred during the commission of a felony, the handicapped Child will not be entitled to survivor benefits.
+If the handicap was self-inflicted, resulted from substance abuse, or occurred as a result of such Child's participation in the commission of a felony, the handicapped Child will not be entitled to survivor benefits.
 In addition, if the handicap occurred during your Child's employment, the benefit will be offset by any benefits received by the Child from the Child's employer, former employer, workers' compensation, or benefits that are provided or paid for by the employer instead of workers' compensation.
-See also Child Acquired after Retirement later in this Section beginning on page 42.
+See also Child Acquired after Retirement beginning on page 38.